aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/saveformat/_index.md

 ---
 title: SaveFormat
 linktitle: SaveFormat
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Indicates the format in which the document is saved in Java.
 type: docs
-weight: 508
+weight: 519
 url: /java/com.aspose.words/saveformat/
 ---